ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 Otherwise, one is free to specify exon and CDS features that annotate the coding and noncoding portions of each transcript, provided the exon features sum up to the full reference FASTA sequence.
 Exon features describe both untranslated regions and coding regions, while CDS features only annotate coding regions.
 Protein annotations are determined only based on CDS and stop codon features.

-6. -k, --gff_reference
+8. -k, --gff_reference

 Reference FASTA that features in the GFF map to.
 Typically, GFFs map exons to genomic coordinates.
 However, this may also be a custom vector-transgene composite reference FASTA if a custom GFF was generated.

-7. -t, --targets
+9. -t, --targets

 Target BED file specifying target regions of the transcript to report variant calls in.
 Supplying this option only alters final reporting of variants, and does not speed up processing.
 This is because of the requirement for perfectly paired reads, which may be compromised by intersection of the alignments with the target region prior to variant calling.

-8. -d, --consensus_deduplicate
+10. -d, --consensus_deduplicate

 Flag to turn on consensus deduplication.
 Use with -u/--umi_regex to specify a regular expression to match the UMI and anchoring adapter sequence.
 The UMI will be moved to the read names and any anchoring adapter sequence is discarded (anchoring is recommended but not required).

 UMI extraction is performed by umi_tools extract prior to adapter trimming with cutadapt.

-9. -u, --umi_regex
+11. -u, --umi_regex

 Python regex package regular expression for matching the UMI within a desired edit distance and for matching and discarding anchoring adapter sequence.

-10. -s --mutagenesis_signature
+12. -s --mutagenesis_signature

 Mutagenesis signature which matches one of the IUPAC DNA codes NNN, NNK, NNS.
 Candidate variant calls will be tagged with a boolean to annotate a match.
 No filtering on the signature is performed.
 Instead, variants are annotated for signature match.

-11. -q, --min_bq
+13. -q, --min_bq

 Minimum base quality for either mate of a pair to be considered for variant calling.
 Default 30.

-12. -e, --max_nm

-Maximum edit distance for either mate of a pair to be considered for variant calling.
-Default 10.

-13. -m, --min_supporting
+14. -m, --min_supporting

 Minimum number of fragments for a candidate variant call.
 Default 2 (discard singletons).

-14. -w, --max\_mnp\_window
+15. -w, --max\_mnp\_window
 Integer window span to search for phased SNPs and call MNPs.
 Must be 2 or 3 (default 3). satmut_utils does not support long-range haplotype calling, which is challenged by exponentially increasing false positive calls with a wider window span.

-15. -n, --ntrimmed
+16. -n, --ntrimmed

 cutadapt option (-n) for number of adapters to be trimmed from each read.
 Default 3.

 Internal PCR tiles normally have two possible adapters whereas terminal PCR tiles may have three.
 This is because the read emanating from the insert towards the vector in a terminal PCR tile should have a 5' adapter (sequencing adapter) and potentially two 3' adapters (adjacent vector sequence and sequencing adapter).

-16. -l, --overlap_length
+17. -l, --overlap_length

 cutadapt option (-m) for the min length of matched adapter required for trimming.

 This moderates the compromise made by --ntrimmed where three adapters are provided by default, which may cause over-zealous read trimming.
 As the length increases, adapter trimming becomes more specific but less sensitive. satmut_utils default local alignment should help clip adapters from aligned segments in cases where the adapter is not recognized with a lower min length value.

-17. -b, --trim_bq
+18. -b, --trim_bq

 cutadapt option (-q) for the length of adapter match required for trimming.

-18. -v, --omit_trim
+19. -v, --omit_trim

 Useful for input where adapters have been previously trimmed.
 Note that trimming when no adapters are present may degrade the data quality by nonspecific trimming of segments internal and terminal to the reads.
 For this reason, it is best to directly re-align these inputs.

-19. -c, --contig\_del_threshold
+20. -c, --contig\_del_threshold

-If -z/--race\_like and -cd/--consensus\_deduplicate are provided, convert deletions spanning wider than this threshold to runs of the unknown base N. Required as some R2s may share the same R1 [UMI x POS x TLEN] but align to non-overlapping coordinates.
+If -z/--race\_like and -cd/--consensus\_deduplicate are provided, convert deletions spanning wider than this threshold to runs of the unknown base N. Required as some R2s may share the same R1 [UMI x POS] but align to non-overlapping coordinates.
 In other words, consensus deduplication of RACE-like data may generate an unknown segment in the R2 consensus.
 This allows more accurate reporting of fragment coverage.
-To avoid this behavior and omit R2 merging from non-overlapping coordinates, provide -f/--primer_fasta, which will annotate read pairs with a unique amplicon/tile.
+To avoid this behavior and omit R2 merging from separate amplicons, provide -f/--primer_fasta, which will annotate read pairs with a unique amplicon/tile.

-20. -f, --primer_fasta
+21. -f, --primer_fasta
 If -z/--race\_like and -cd/--consensus\_deduplicate are provided, reads can be annotated with an originating R2 primer, which prohibits merging of R2s in consensus deduplication.
 With this option, fragment coverage (DP) may be over-reported in certain regions because of the multi-amplicon coverage of RACE-like data.

-21. -a, --primer\_nm_allowance
+22. -a, --primer\_nm_allowance

 If -f/--primer_fasta, allow up to this number of edit operations for matching primers in the start of R2.
 Default 3.
 The last sixteen 3' nucleotides of the matched primer will be appended to the read names to avoid UMI grouping and consensus deduplication.
 R2s that do not match any primer will be reassigned the unknown primer regex X{16}.

+23. --keep\_intermediates

+Option to write intermediate files to the output directory.
+These include preprocessed FASTQ files (trimmed and/or UMI-extracted), alignment files, and log files for preprocessing steps.

 ## Tests